mattbroph/bassTracker/projectPlan.md

 - [ ] Create controller to route UPDATE request to edit a user's profile
 - [ ] Create controller to route to "view profile" jsp
 - [ ] Create controller to route to "edit profile" jsp
+- [ ] Update journal time log

 ### Week 9 - Class topic is RESTful web services continued
 #### Checkpoint 3 is Due: Deployed to AWS, at least one JSP that displays data from the database is implemented, authentication implemented, add AWS deployed app link to indie project list in student repo.
 #### This week my focus is:
+1. Wrapping up week 8 stories if overflow
-1. The \#3b.
+2. The \#3b.
 User Profile Photo story
 - [ ] Double-check all checkpoint 3 items (above) are complete and visible in github.
+- [ ] Add functionality to hit AWS RESTful S3 bucket api and retrieve the user profile image to display throughout the web site
+- [ ] Wrap up any week 8 stories that were carry over
+- [ ] Update journal time log

 ### Week 10 Class topic is Team Project work week